 DESICCATION - state of extreme dryness, or the process of extreme drying

-DIATOMATIOUS EARTH - a fine gravel substance from volcanic rock which is becoming more and more popular with Bonsai enthusiasts as a Bonsai soil replacement for Akadama.
+DIATOMATIOUS EARTH - a sedimentary soil produced by the shells/skeletons of diatoms, not volcanic activity (which is pumice) which is becoming more and more popular with Bonsai enthusiasts as a Bonsai soil replacement for Akadama.

 DIE BACK - death of growth beginning at the tip due to disease or injury.